-Of the Rosicrucians, Dr. Randolph, the founder of the System in America, and the Grand Master of the system throughout the entire world at the time he wrote it, he said: "Many, but not all, the Alchemists and Hermetic Philosophers were acolytes of that vast secret Brotherhood, which has thrived from the earliest ages, and, under different names in different lands, has performed, is still performing its mission.
-The members of the mystic union were the Magi of old, who flourished in Chaldea (Mesopotamia) ages before one of their number (Heber) left his native plains, and on foreign soil founded the Hebraic confederation.
+Of the Resicrucians, Dr. Randolph, the founder of the System in America, and the Grand Master of the system throughout the entire world at the time he wrote it, he said : "Many, but not all, the Alchemists and Hermetic Philosophers were acolytes of that vast secret Brotherhood, which has thrived from the earliest ages, and, under different names in different lands, has performed, is still performing its mission.
+The members of the mystic union were the Magi of old, who flourished in Chaldca (Mesopotamia) ages before one of their number (Heber) left his native plains, and on foreign soil founded the Hebraic confederation.
 They were the original Sabi and Sabeans, who for long ages preceded the Sages of Chaldea.
 They were the men who founded that Semitic civilization, the faint shade of which we find, having leaped long avenues of centuries, in the mouldy records of early China, itself numbering its years by the thousand.
 Of this great Brotherhood sprang Brahma, Buddha, Laotze, Zoroaster, Plato, the Gnostics, the Essenes, and therefore Christ himself-who was an Essene, and who preached the Sacred Doctrines of the Mountain of Light.
-They were the dreamers of the ages-the sun of the epochs-eclipsed occasionally, but anon bursting forth in glory again.
+They were the dreamers of the ages--the sun of the epochs-eclipsed occasionally, but anon bursting forth in glory again.
 They were the men who first discovered the significance of Fire; and that there was something deeper than life in man; profounder than intellect in the universe.
-Whatever of transcendant light now illumes the world, comes from the torches which they lit at the fountain whence all light streameth upon that mystic mountain which they alone had courage and endurance to climb, and climbed, too, over a ladder whose rungs were centuries apart.
-Hermes Trismegistus, Egypt's mighty King, and that other Hermes (Asclepius IX), was an adept, a brother, and a Priest-as was Malki Zadek before him-that famous Pre-Adamite monarch, that Melchisedek, who was reputed to have been born of a thought, and to have lived for countless ages.
-And so with the Greek Mercurius.
-Theirs, too, was that wondrous learning wherein Moses was skilled; and at their fountain the Hebrew Joseph drank.
-Nothing original in Thaumaturgy, Theology, Philosophy, Psychology, Entology, and Ontology, but they gave it to the world; and when Philosophers thought they had gained new thoughts and truths, the records of the Order prove them to have been old ages before the Adamic era of Chronology, and to have been the common property of the adepts.
+Whatever of transcendant light now illumes the world, comes from the torches which they lit at the fountain whence all light streameth upon hills; sages from France; mandarins from China; noblemen from England; thinkers from Germany; and even crowned kings invite him to their courts (Randolph was invited by Napoleon to his court and was the master of the Rosierucian Lodge to which Napoleon belonged), where he passes in and out the proudest king among them all!
+How does he do it?
+[In 1858, he broke from the ranks of the party he belonged to; and the whole creed united almost to a man to crush him out.
+(See 'Soul, the Soul World,') How did it result?
+He stood firmer and row higher than ever!
+Whence his power?
+At this very moment he stands literally stripped of all he owns in the world.
+How long will he stay 50?

-^{}See "The Philosophy of Fire."
+See "The Philosophy of Fire."